maccyber/dockerhub-webhook/README.md

 * Scripts can trigger docker or docker-compose

 # Create secret
 Create a secret token with ``openssl``, ``uuidgen`` or something else.
-Remember not to use any slashes since it's going to be used in the URL.
+Don't use any slashes since token is going to be used in the URL.

 ```sh
 export TOKEN=$(openssl rand -base64 30 | sed 's=/=\\/=g')